 We learned how we could implement and market a critical peak pricing program.
 We still need to evaluate just how many of our customers could actually use such a program.

+Creating a Smart Grid Demonstration Project

+In early 2014, we began a pilot implementation, a Demonstration Project, of smart grid.
+This Demonstration Project was based on the best practices garnered from our evaluation of smart grid implementations at other utilities.
+To reduce risk, we designed the Demonstration Project to mirror our potential full implementation.
+We conducted this Demonstration Project simultaneously with our Maui pilot project.